juicedata/juicefs/docs/en/comparison_with_others.md

 ### Cache friendly

 The [default block size](../../README.md#architecture) of JuiceFS is 4MiB, compare to 64MiB of Alluxio, the granularity is smaller.
-The smaller block size is more cache friendly, i.e. cache management will be more efficiency.
+The smaller block size is more cache friendly and better for random read (e.g. Parquet and ORC) workload, i.e. cache management will be more efficiency.

 ### Hadoop-compatible